psu13/mutable-hakyll/posts/measurement.md

 |x_-\rangle|m_-\rangle
 $$

-In order to make this happen, we have to add something like the collapse rule, or some other story, to the theory.
+In order to make this happen, we have figure out a way around this apparently fundamental
+conflict: the Schrödinger says we should see superpositions, but in our experiments we never see superpositions.

 So this, dear friends, is the measurement problem.
 It is a fundamental contradiction between the observed behavior of real systems in the world, and what the Schrödinger